 - Grade IV – The breast appears abnormal, is hard and painful to the touch

 Depending on severity, solutions for correcting Capsular Contracture include Capsulectomy and Capsulotomy revisions.
-A Capsulectomy involves the removal of the capsule (scar tissue) that is surrounding the implant.
-Lower grade Capsular Contracture can be corrected with Capsulotomy, when the scar tissue or capsule is adjusted or partially removed through incisions in the breast.
+A Capsulectomy involves the reduction of the capsule (scar tissue) that is surrounding the implant.
+Lower grade Capsular Contracture can be corrected with Capsulotomy, when the scar tissue or capsule is adjusted or partially reduced through incisions in the breast.

 These procedures are just some of the options Dr. DeLuca offers for breast revision.
-These different solutions can be combined to create your desired breast look.
-During your consultation, Dr. DeLuca will address your specific aesthetic needs and recommend a surgical plan that will give you the best result possible.
+These different solutions can be combined to help work toward your desired breast look.
+During your consultation, Dr. DeLuca will address your specific aesthetic needs and recommend a surgical plan that is tailored to your goals.

 Breast implant revision cost and recovery time

 Dr. DeLuca has performed numerous breast implant revision surgeries.
 He sits down with each patient and develops a customized plan that meets their individual needs.
 A specific revision surgery plan’s cost will vary based on the severity of each individual case.
 The cost of combining related surgeries into one procedure significantly reduces the cost of anesthesia and operating room time.
 Depending on the average physical activity of the patient, and the complexity of the surgery, a return to normal lifestyle usually occurs within one to two weeks following their breast revision surgery.

 The importance of postoperative care following breast implant revision surgery: